gSchool/populatron_javascript/README.md

 1. If you set a breakpoint in the constructor of all objects, and you run your unit test, does more than one breakpoint get hit?
 If so, you aren't mocking sufficiently.
 1. Do your methods mutate any variables?
 Can you refactor them to be immutable?

-Remember these questions, because they apply to all code, not just the code you have written in for this exercise.
+Remember these questions, because they apply to all code, not just the code you have written for this exercise.

 ## Stretch